-If a processor does not go well on the motherboard, it is impossible to use it.
-Therefore, it is rational to choose a processor prior to choosing a motherboard.
+If a processor does not go well on the motherboard, it is impossible to use.
+Therefore, we suggest choosing a processor prior to choosing a motherboard.

 Chipsets are the key parts of a motherboard and help all components in interacting with each other for a computer to function smoothly.
 A chipset is usually a blend of northbridge and southbridge components.

-On the other hand, southbridge offers connectivity features such as USB and SATA.
+On the other hand, southbridge offers connectivity features like USB and SATA.
 Do check these features to ensure that it has all wanted features.
 Not every motherboard gives all connectivity.

-A few chipsets support sound surround and integrated graphics, which eliminates the need to look for a sound or graphic card.
-Some chipsets have additional PCI express lanes to handle more graphic cards.
-Therefore, it is best to check the chipset features and proceed!
+A few chipsets support surround sound and integrated graphics, which eliminates the need to look for a sound or graphics card.
+Some chipsets have additional PCI express lanes to handle more graphics cards.
+Therefore, it is best to check the chipset features and proceed.

-With some smart research, you can easily choose a motherboard that improves the overall performance.
-Consider asking questions to those in forums and PC community to compare a few promising models.
+With some smart research, you can easily choose a motherboard that improves the overall performance of your computer.
+Consider asking questions to those in forums and PC communities to compare a few promising models.